-Every winter season, I eagerly await the appearance of the first flowering spike of my firecracker penstemons as they begin to unfurl in my low-desert garden, adding welcome color.
-Hummingbirds arrive soon afterward, reaching their long tongues to sip the nectar inside each trumpet-shaped blossom.
+Every winter season, SWG’s Noelle Johnson awaits the appearance of the first flowers of her penstemon.
+As early as November, her firecracker penstemon begins to bloom in her low-desert garden.
+Hummingbirds arrive soon afterward and sip the nectar inside each trumpet-shaped blossom.

-Most penstemon species, also referred to as ‘beardtongue,’ are characterized by spikes with loose, tubular blooms that flare out at the ends, which emerge from a base of elongated leaves.
-Available in many different colors, including pink, purple, red, blue, and even yellow, there is a penstemon color for every taste.
-More than 300 new types of penstemon have been added through the years by plant breeders who strive to create new varieties.
+Most penstemon species have loose, tubular blooms that flare out at the ends as they emerge from a base of elongated leaves.
+They come in many colors – pink, purple, red, blue, and even yellow.
+As you can see, there is a penstemon color for everyone!
+Plant breeders create new types of penstemon all the time so options for using this sturdy perennial are increasing.

 Well-drained soil and full sun are two factors critical in growing penstemon successfully.
-Local nurseries and botanical garden plant sales are the best sources for transplants and penstemon can also be started from seed.
-Water well and then allow the soil to dry out before watering again.
+Local nurseries and botanical garden plant sales are the best sources for transplants.
+Penstemon can also be started from seed.
+Water well and allow the soil to dry out before watering again.

 Firecracker, Palmer’s, Parry’s, and Santa Margarita penstemon grow in Noelle’s low desert garden.
 We encourage you to try growing one where you live!